eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 There are blue, red, and orange beacons in Vault-1 Control and Accelerator Lab to the left of the VIEWMARQ displays.

-..
-This role was added because the file was not recognizing the custom.css orange-cell class without it.
-.. role:: orange-cell

 .. list-table::
     :header-rows: 1